* FTSEurofirst 300 down 0.5 pct, falls from 6-1/2-yr high

 started trading following its initial public offering.
 The stock

-is down 4.8 percent from this IPO price of 20 euros a share.
+is down 7 percent from the IPO price of 20 euros a share.

 UBS initiated coverage of Euronext with a 'sell' rating and